 It’s never too early to start saving money–especially saving money for college.
-Even in high school there are a number of things students can do to help ease the financial strain later on when it comes to tuition, living expenses, and other college fees.
+Even in high school, there are a number of things students can do to help ease the financial strain later on when it comes to tuition, living expenses, and other college fees.
 Start saving now and your wallet will thank you in the long run.
+Here are a few ways you can save up money while you’re in high school:

-But instead of spending that cash right away, stick it in your bank account instead.
-That way it can start to accrue some interest and it’s out of temptation’s reach.
-If you’ve really been saving up for something you want, then just stick half of the birthday cash in the bank and tuck the other in your pocket–but make sure it’s really worth it, because saving is probably the better option.
+But instead of spending that cash right away, stick it in your bank account.
+That way, it can start to accrue some interest and it’s out of temptation’s reach.
+If you’ve really been saving up for something you want, then just stick half of the birthday cash in the bank and tuck the other in your pocket–but make sure it’s really worth it. saving is probably the better option.

 If your parents or guardians dole out a weekly or monthly allowance, ask them if they could instead transfer it straight into your savings account rather than your checking or giving you the money directly.
 Like saving the birthday money, it’s better to get any amount of interest you can, as early as you can.